Hlinka Gretzky Cup: Showcasing the Future of Hockey

 A Legacy of Elite Competition

-The tournament began in 1991 in Japan as the Phoenix Cup before evolving through names like the Pacific Cup, Nations Cup, and U-18 Junior World Cup.
-It became the Ivan Hlinka Memorial Tournament in 2007 to honour Czech hockey legend Ivan Hlinka, and was renamed the Hlinka Gretzky Cup in 2018 when Hockey Canada, the Czech and Slovak federations, and Oilers Entertainment Group partnered to bring the event to Alberta.
+The tournament began in 1991 in Japan as the Phoenix Cup before evolving through names like the Pacific Cup, Nations Cup, and U18 Junior World Cup.
+It became the Ivan Hlinka Memorial Tournament in 2007 to honour Czech hockey legend Ivan Hlinka, and was renamed the Hlinka Gretzky Cup in 2018 when Hockey Canada, the Czech and Slovak federations, and the Oilers Entertainment Group partnered to bring the event to Alberta.

 In honour of Wayne Gretzky and Ivan Hlinka, the tournament reflects the spirit and skill of two hockey legends while highlighting the stars of tomorrow.